This question was asked and answered in our RV Lifestyle Facebook group. Here’s what RVers say you should pack for your weekend camping trip…

-Granted, it’s not healthy to eat only this on long trips or frequent trips, but we’re just talking about a one-time short trip for now.
+Granted, it's not healthy to eat only burgers and hot dogs on long trips or frequent trips, but we’re just talking about a one-time short trip for now.
 Throw in some fruit and a veggie tray and call it good enough!

 Here’s a specific food item to pack!
 A lot of people suggested pancake mix specifically because pancakes are quick, easy, and delicious.
 Plus, you can use different toppings on different mornings to mix things up.